 Before you apply for a credit increase

 However, it’s a good strategy to make it a habit to apply for a credit limit increase regularly—about every six months.
-Having more available credit not only looks good on your credit report, but it also helps your financial stability by providing more room in your budget.
-Just make sure you won’t be tempted to spend more than you can repay.
+Having more available credit not only looks good on your credit report, but it also helps your financial stability by providing more room in case of an emergency expense that you need to use a credit card to pay for in the moment.
+Just make sure that a higher credit limit doesn’t tempt you to spend more than you can repay, particularly for nonemergency expenditures.

 Before you apply for a credit limit increase with your Apple Card, here are a few questions we recommend considering: